SaeedSkf/ios-challange/README.md

 * The left & right padding of the section title should be 8px.
 * Your implementation should handle certain edge cases including (variable number of users per section, and empty sections).

-## Minimum architecture requirement(s)
-* This app should follow the multi-module architecture.
-* The app must at least have two modules (articles and details)

 ## Minimum technical Expectation
 * Minimum **85%** test coverage.
 (Optional)
 * MVVM architecture and clean coding style.